kubewarden/kubewarden.io/content/blog/2022/11/airgap.md

 - `kubewarden-save-policies.sh` and `kubewarden-load-policies.sh`, which take a text file with all the policies as input.

 From now on all Kubewarden [releases](https://github.com/kubewarden/helm-charts/releases) will contain a text file with
-all the container images required to use Kubewarden and another text file with the default policies.
-These files contain the version of all the Kubewarden components in the name in order to make easier the air gap installation of a specific Kubewarden version.
+all the container images required to use Kubewarden and another one with the default policies being referenced by the `kubewarden-defaults` chart.
+These files can be used to perform the air gap installation of a specific Kubewarden version.

 Give it a try and [reach out to us](https://kubernetes.slack.com/?redir=%2Fmessages%2Fkubewarden) if you have any questions